Paul Bunker: Capture and death in Japanese prison camp

 In 1940, Bunker, then a colonel, returned to the Philippines and assumed command the 59th Coast Artillery Regiment (United States) at Fort Hughes in Manila Bay, soon transferring to Fort Mills on Corregidor.
 There, Bunker was reunited with his West Point classmate, Gen. Douglas MacArthur, and was involved in the tragic sinking of the ferry SS Corregidor in which more than 1,000, mostly Filipinos, lost their lives: Bunker reportedly refused to deactivate the electrically controlled minefield the ship was violating in its run to bring to safety evacuees from Manila to Mindanao, including Philippine legislators and military personnel.

 Following the Japanese military offensive against the Philippines, President Roosevelt ordered MacArthur to evacuate the islands.
 MacArthur reluctantly left, promising to send reinforcements that never came.
 In his autobiography, MacArthur recalled one of his last memories on leaving the Philippines was of Bunker:

 On the dock I could see the men staring at me.
 I had lost 25 pounds living on the same diet as the soldiers, and I must have looked gaunt and ghastly standing there in my old war-stained clothes - no bemedaled commander of inspiring presence. ...
 Through the shattered ruins, my eyes sought 'Topside,' where the deep roar of heavy guns still growled defiance, with their red blasts tearing the growing darkness asunder.
 Up there, in command, was my classmate, Paul Bunker.
 Forty years had passed since Bunker had twice been selected by Walter Camp for the All American team.
 I could shut my eyes and see again that blond head racing, tearing, plunging - 210 pounds of irresistible power.
 I could almost hear Quarterback Charley Daly's shrill voice barking, 'Bunker back.'
 He and many others up there were old, old friends, bound by ties of deepest friendship.

 Bunker remained in command of the coastal artillery in Manila Bay during the Battle of Corregidor.
 On May 5, 1942, the battle came to an end when the half-starved U.S. forces commanded by Gen. Wainwright surrendered after an heroic last-ditch stand.
 Bunker, at age 61, became a prisoner of war and died of starvation and disease in a Japanese prison camp at Karenko, Taiwan.
-Fellow prisoners recalled that Bunker wasted away from 220 pounds down to 150 pounds prior to his death.
+Fellow prisoners recalled that Bunker went from 220 pounds down to 150 pounds prior to his death.